An Update on Public Affairs in Russia

 Sanctions were originally imposed on Russia in July 2014 in response to its annexation of Crimea and its continued unwillingness to commit to a cease-fire in Ukraine.
-Sanctioned products include military equipment exporters and oil industry technology.
-A number of state firms and over 100 individuals face travel bans and asset freezes in the U.S. and EU, while state banks have been restricted from raising short-term loans in the European Union.
-In his December 2015 national address, President Putin claimed that the economic crisis currently plaguing the country has peaked, but not ended.
-Currently, Russia faces difficulties in accessing foreign financing — especially because of limited foreign investment coming from the EU, one of Russia’s main trading partners.
+Since then, the U.S. and EU have renewed these sanctions and have added more restrictions, further limiting transactions on military equipment exporters and oil industry technology.
+A number of state firms and over 200 individuals also face travel bans and asset freezes in the U.S. and EU, while state banks have been restricted from raising short-term loans in the European Union.
+In his 2017 end of year press conference in December, President Putin claimed that “the recession is over,” citing a growth of exports, increased FDI, and a climb in the price of oil.
+However, Russia still faces difficulties in accessing foreign financing — especially because of limited foreign investment coming from the EU, one of Russia’s main trading partners.
 Efforts to improve trade relations elsewhere — notably, in China — have brought few tangible agreements or economic benefits.
-On December 18, 2015, the EU moved to extend economic sanctions against Russia for another six months.
+On March, 12, 2018 the EU moved to extend economic sanctions against Russia for another six months.
 However, it is important to note that some EU member states with strong commercial ties to the Russian market (e.g., Germany, Italy) have shown signs of resistance to the continued sanctions.

 Increasingly political and nationalistic climate

 Authorities are becoming increasingly nationalistic in their actions and rhetoric, often emphasizing the Russian greatness and ability to withstand difficulties in a times of crisis.
-Not all decisions made in government are based on economic logic, which can result in a heightened degree of regulatory uncertainty for international companies — most recently, Turkish ones.
+Not all decisions made in government are based on economic logic, which can result in a heightened degree of regulatory uncertainty for international companies.
 Multinationals need to be able to prove their loyalty to the domestic system in order to continue doing business.
-From a foreign policy perspective, softer rhetoric was seen in President Putin’s annual address to the nation on tactical issues between the West and Moscow.
-Putin mentioned possible renewal of tourism to Egypt, lifting of the visa regime for Georgia and granting Ukraine most favored nation status in mutual trade.
-Putin also adopted a more moderate tone toward the United States and mentioned that Russia would be willing to work with whomever is elected president in 2016.

 An ideological shift and Russian optimism in times of crisis

 Russians are used to solving their own problems by working through informal channels, as formal institutions are ineffective and not well-regarded.
 However, this low trust level does not reflect opinions on the state of the country as a whole.
-Despite sanctions, the falling value of the ruble and the overall weakening of the economy — driven, in large part, by falling oil prices — Putin’s approval ratings remain high.
+Despite sanctions, the falling value of the ruble and the overall weakening of the economy — driven, in large part, by falling oil prices — Putin’s approval ratings have remained high throughout the recession.
 While both the government and experts remain skeptical about Russia’s ability to introduce needed economic reforms, some Russian officials are optimistic about the country’s economy.

 Russia also faces an ideological transformation toward more nationalistic and conservative values, a movement advanced mainly by a small group of power players.
 Although Russia lacks a well-developed civil society, public discontent could rise as standards of living continue to decline.
 For the last decade-and-a-half, Putin’s legitimacy has been based on a social contract with the public, by which rising living standards have been exchanged for unaccountability for the governing elites.
-As living standards fall and the government is forced to tap into the Reserve Fund and National Welfare Fund, Putin’s regime may face increasing risk of destabilization.
+As living standards become threatened by economic uncertainty and the government is forced to tap into the Reserve Fund and National Welfare Fund, Putin’s regime may face increasing risk of destabilization.

-In addition, the government is using media channels to instill an “us vs. them” mentality in Russian politics.
-Independent media, such as the Moscow Times, is downsizing due to the slowing economy and the increased threat of repression from the government, and other English-language publications and meaningful news sources outside of Kremlin influence are shutting down or being bought out.
-Foreign media have been accused of waging information wars against Moscow and a law adopted in October 2014 prohibits foreign investors from owning more than a 20-percent stake in Russian media outlets.
-The government is also actively employing a comprehensive program of propaganda and censorship to convince the public that the economic problems plaguing the Russian economy are driven by external sources and conspiracies, again making the current business climate less favorable for foreign companies.
+In addition, the government regularly media channels to instill an “us vs. them” mentality in Russian politics by actively employing a comprehensive program of propaganda and censorship to convince the public that the economic problems plaguing the Russian economy are driven by external sources and conspiracies.
+Such attitudes make the current business climate even less favorable for foreign companies.

 What Outsiders Can Do